-Ben Mills practices in the areas of civil litigation, administrative law and international trade with a particular focus on commercial disputes and public sector procurement.
-Ben regularly appears before the Ontario Superior Court, the Ontario Court of Appeal, the Federal Court of Canada and the Federal Court of Appeal in administrative law, trade and commercial matters involving the Government of Canada.
-Ben has also appeared before a variety of administrative tribunals including the Canadian International Trade Tribunal and the Patented Medicine Price Review Board.
+Ben Mills practices in the areas of administrative law, civil litigation, and international trade with a particular focus on commercial/contractual matters in the context of public sector procurement.
+Ben regularly appears before the Canadian International Trade Tribunal, the Federal Court of Canada and the Federal Court of Appeal in administrative law, trade and commercial matters involving the Government of Canada.
+Ben has also appeared before a variety of other administrative tribunals and government decision making bodies.

-Ben is recognized by Chambers Global and Who's Who Legal, Best Lawyers in Canada, the Legal 500 Canada as a leader in the field of public procurement.
-In that regard, he advises clients on all aspects of federal, provincial and municipal government contracting, including strategic planning, bid preparation, contract negotiation, regulatory compliance, contract audits, bid challenges, access to information disputes and litigation.
-Ben has conducted litigation on behalf of clients in several of the largest dollar-value procurements in Canada over the past decade.
+Ben is recognized by Chambers Global, Who's Who Legal, Best Lawyers in Canada, the Legal 500 Canada as a leader in the field of public procurement.
+In that regard, he advises clients on all aspects of federal, provincial and municipal government contracting, including strategic planning, bid preparation, contract negotiation, regulatory compliance, contract/pricing audits, bid challenges, access to information disputes and litigation.
+Ben has conducted litigation on behalf of clients in several of the largest dollar-value procurements in Canada over the past two decades.
 Ben is also frequently asked to make presentations on topics related to government procurement.

 Ben was formerly a sessional lecturer at Queen's University teaching trial advocacy and public law advocacy and an adjunct professor at the University of Ottawa Telfer School of Business teaching Contracting for Complex Projects.

 Ranking and Recognition